Whoaa512/starred/README.md

 - [licensee/licensee](https://github.com/licensee/licensee) - A Ruby Gem to detect under what license a project is distributed.
 - [kaminari/kaminari](https://github.com/kaminari/kaminari) - ⚡ A Scope & Engine based, clean, powerful, customizable and sophisticated paginator for Ruby webapps
 - [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
 Your agents are standing by!
+- [matteocrippa/awesome-swift](https://github.com/matteocrippa/awesome-swift) - A collaborative list of awesome Swift libraries and resources.
+Feel free to contribute!
 - [igrigorik/gharchive.org](https://github.com/igrigorik/gharchive.org) - GH Archive is a project to record the public GitHub timeline, archive it, and make it easily accessible for further analysis.
 - [sinclairtarget/um](https://github.com/sinclairtarget/um) - Create and maintain your own man pages so you can remember how to do stuff
 - [github/explore](https://github.com/github/explore) - Community-curated topic and collection pages on GitHub